Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Standby Pool

-A set of about 100 full nodes that have expressed the desire to be selected as block producers, and are capable of doing so on demand.
-Whenever the chain needs to replace an existing BP with a new one, the new one is drawn from the standby pool.
+A set of about 100 full nodes that have expressed the desire to be selected as Node Operators, and are capable of doing so on demand.
+Whenever the chain needs to replace an existing Node Operator with a new one, the new one is drawn from the standby pool.

 ## System